mlange-42/Ark.jl/docs/src/manual/systems.md

 # Systems

 Ark provides **no systems** as they are widely known in ECS implementations.
-This is a deliberate decisions, based on these reasons:
+This is a deliberate decision, based on these reasons:

 - Systems can be hard to integrate into frameworks, like a game engine's update loop.
   Ark wants to stay flexible and is completely engine-agnostic.